BananZza1998/tf_cnn_gan/README.md

 Hyperparameters:

-Number and size of filters are set according to assignment instructions.
+Number and size of filters are quite arbitrarily chosen, but I made some prior testing.
 11x11 filter used for high level perspective and computational cost reduction.
-Other conv layers have 3x3 filters, hich is a common choice - small and odd.
+Other conv layers have 3x3 filters, which is a common choice - small and odd.
 Stride = 2 meaning that filter shifts by 2 units (pixels) instead of 1.
 Decreases filters overlapping and results in smaller output dimension.